DCFrost/folder.view3/dev/README.md

     scolcipitato.dashboard-vm.js // Will work on the dashboard and vms tabs scolcipitato.dashboard-docker-vm.js // Will work on the dashboard,docker and vms tabs

-    0.scolcipitato.dashboard.css // Will only work on the dashboard scolcipitato-dashboard.css // Will not work
+    scolcipitato.dashboard.css // Will only work on the dashboard scolcipitato-dashboard.css // Will not work

 ```